PayaDev/PayaConnect/PayForm/README.md

 * Tokenize URL that hosts access to the hosted form
 * Utilize IP Address velocity detection

+**Note: Beginning November 12th, 2025 all new PayForm integrations will be required to opt-in their Paya Connect Locations to our new one-time hash-key registry.
+This means that once a hash-key is used to submit a transaction request, the hash-key cannot be reused and a new PayForm link must be generated.
+Existing integrations may opt-in as needed once they've tested within the sandbox.**

 ## 1. Preparing data for the request
 Below you will see examples of a data JSON object for PayForm.
 These requests are for demonstrative purposes only and there are additional fields that can be provided that are outlined below.
 ```json